 One of the most difficult things a divorce client can face is the change in their economic reality.
 Whether it is the result of a spouse attempting to lower income in anticipation of the court ordered obligation, or simply trying to make an already tight budget for the financial obligations of one household stretch to now meet the obligations for two households, the impact is the same.
 It can be simply awful.

 The Law Offices of Karen Reynolds offers guidance and competent counsel relating to alimony and spousal support concerns.
 While alimony is not guaranteed, it can be awarded to either or both of the parties based on the specific facts and circumstances of each case.
-Alimony is not gender based and it has very real taxable consequences.
+Alimony is not gender based and at least until January 1st, 2019, it has very real taxable consequences.
 For example, the payer of Alimony is allowed to deduct the payment from his or her income for income tax purposes.
-The recipient of the alimony must report the payment as income on which he or she is taxed.
+The recipient of the Alimony must report the payment as income on which he or she is taxed.
+With the advent of recent tax reforms, after January 1st, 2019, alimony will no longer have any taxable consequences.
+Specifically, alimony will no longer be tax deductible to the payer and it will no longer be tax includible to the recipient.
+However, all orders concerning alimony entered prior to January 1st, 2019 will be treated under the old tax law of deductibility to the payer and inclusion in the income of the recipient.

 Whether it is awarded by agreement of the parties or by the Court, the factors taken into consideration in determining the amount of alimony include equitable considerations.

 One of the most important factors is the parties’ length of marriage.
-A rule of thumb is that a marriage that endures for more than 20 years will most likely have an alimony obligation that lasts a lifetime.
+Connecticut courts are rejecting the concept of lifetime alimony, even for a marriage of more than 20 years, without definite and precisely stated reasons.
 For marriages that are less than 20 years, the alimony obligation will likely be half the amount of years of the marriage.

 Obviously, the age of the parties makes a difference in determining a result.
 Are the parties near retirement?
 Are they just starting out?
 Have they given up a career to raise children and is he or she re-entering the work force at a late age?